 - News, good or bad

 - Confidence or lack of it in the economy

 - Company news, such as earnings, financial issues or scandals

-In short, traders are more concerned with a stock's price and investors are more concerned with the stock's value.
+In short, traders are more concerned with a stock's price and its fluctuations, while investors are more concerned with the stock's value.

 The Final Word

 Traders live on price changes, whether up or down.
 They make money by figuring out which way prices are going to move and taking a position so that they can profit if they make a correct trade.

 Investors are more concerned with value since over the long term their assessment of value will guide their decision to buy or sell their holdings.